UCB-stat-159-s22/hw06-ingridchien/README.md

 **Building the Jupyter Book:**

-If you are in the ligo environment, Deactivate the ligo deactivate with `conda deactivate` before running the makefile targets that build the jupyter book.
+If you are in the ligo environment, deactivate it with `conda deactivate` before running the makefile targets that build the jupyter book.

 If you are working on the hub, visit the following link after running the `hmtl-hub` makefile target to view the book.